 Diversity, equity, and inclusion (DE&I) has become vital for organizations.
 Whether you’ve scoped out the market and realized the need for DE&I or discovered limited internal representation, DE&I goals can help your organization become more diverse, equitable, and inclusive.
 With well-defined DE&I goals, you can propel impactful change within your company, cultivating higher levels of trust, engagement, and performance.

 In this article, we'll dive into DE&I goals, discussing how you can set and tackle them appropriately at every step of the way.

 In alignment with your broader Environmental, Social, and Governance (ESG) strategy, DE&I goals are aspirational outcomes you want to achieve regarding diversity, equity, and inclusion.
 Successful DE&I goals are actionable, measurable, and transparent.
 This way, quantifiable progress can be taken towards DE&I, with visibility across the organization.

 Additionally, each DE&I goal should have a designated owner.
 The owner is tasked with maintaining accountability to DE&I, avoiding one of the main DE&I challenges: a lack of frontline leadership.

-Why is it important to have diversity, equity, and inclusion goals?
+Why are diversity, equity, and inclusion goals important?

 With 69% of executives classifying diversity and inclusion as important, DE&I goals have become imperative to a healthy work culture.
 They turn the vagueness that often accompanies DE&I into a specific, executable strategy for diversity, equity, and inclusion, giving rise to many organizational benefits.
 For example: